 - Tactile learners like spare time projects that involve using their hands, e.g. painting, constructing, using tools, etc. They’ll often use the same words as kinesthetic learners.

-Note: Not knowing someone’s learning style won’t ruin your pitch, especially since the majority of people are either visual or auditory learners, but since you’ll be researching targets for pitches anyway (reading their articles, posts, profiles, etc.), why not include this characteristic in order to make your information easier to absorb and as attractive as possible?
+Note: Not knowing someone’s sensory style won’t ruin your pitch, especially since the majority of people are inclined toward visual or auditory input, but since you’ll be researching targets for pitches anyway (reading their articles, posts, profiles, etc.), why not include this characteristic in order to make your information easier to absorb and as appealing as possible?

 Heighten Storytelling with Sensory Details